15 Top Insurtech VCs Active Right Now

 12. Innovating Capital

 Innovating Capital is a technology fund that invests in companies across the financial, cybersecurity, insurance, and life sciences sectors.
-They support businesses across their entire lifecycle, from initial seed funding through to later private equity rounds.
+They support businesses from their earliest stages through to later growth rounds.

-- Industries of focus: FinTech, InsurTech, Cyber Security, Enterprise Software, and Life Science
+- Industries of focus: FinTech, InsurTech, Cyber Security, Life Science, Enterprise Software

 - Geographical presence: New York, New York

-- Notable portfolio companies: Chainlink, Cohesity, Uniswap, Solana, and Sana Biotechnology
+- Notable portfolio companies: Chainlink, Cohesity, Uniswap, Solana, Sana Biotechnology

 - Number of investments: 32